liangbryan2/Burger-Sequelize/README.md

 * Type in the name of the burger you want to eat.
 Then click on the Add button.
 * It will show up in the Not Eaten portion of the page.
+* Enter the name of the person eating the burger.
 * Click EAT next to the burger you want to eat.
 * It will then show up in the Devourerd section of the page.